Kong/lua-resty-dns-client/README.md

 - Fix: properly recognize IPv6 in square brackets from the /etc/hosts file.
 - Fix: do not set success-type to types we're not looking for.
 Fixes [Kong issue #3210](https://github.com/Kong/kong/issues/3210).
+- Fix: do not overwrite stale data in the client cache with empty records

 ### 1.0.0 (14-Dec-2017) Fixes and IPv6